 Notably, Defendant does not cite Old Dominion in its brief.
 Rather, Defendant relies on four other cases in support of its argument that Plaintiff must allege the challenged defamatory statements were publicly disclosed outside the governmental agency.
 See Orange v.
 District of Columbia, 59 F.3d 1267, 1274 (D.C.
 Cir.
 1995), O'Donnell, 148 F.3d at 1140; Doe v.
 Cheney, 885 F.2d 898, 910 (D.C.
 Cir.
 1989); Mosrie v.
 Barry, 718 F.2d 1151, 1157 (D.C.
 Cir.
 1983).
-Although the cited cases did involve allegations that the defamatory statements were published outside of the Plaintiff's agency, none of the cited cases actually stands for the proposition that a liberty interest claim based on defamation is actionable solely when outside publication occurs.
+Although the cited cases appear to require allegations that the defamatory statements were published outside of the Plaintiff's agency under the "reputation-plus" theory of liability, none of the cited cases actually stands for the proposition that a liberty interest claim based on defamation is actionable solely when outside publication occurs when proceeding under the "stigma or disability" theory of liability.
 See Orange, 59 F.3d at 1274 - 75 (noting an absence of stigma where former University employees challenged a report, charging them with publicly disclosing confidential information and other misconduct, but the report was solely disseminated to the incoming college president, not the trustees, and the employees failed to establish that the report foreclosed their opportunities for future government employment.); O'Donnell, 148 F.3d at 1274 (declining to find a liberty interest claim where police officer complained about defamatory public statements, but there was no evidence that the public statements accompanied the adverse employment action.); Cheney, 885 F.2d at 909 - 10 (finding no liberty interest claim where Plaintiff's federal agency revoked his security clearance and, with Plaintiff's consent, disclosed the revocation to other government agencies in an effort to secure him another position); Mosrie, 718 F.3d at 1157 (explaining that Plaintiff who challenged a report and statements released to the media, must establish "public stigma" in order to proceed with a liberty interest claim).
+Indeed, valid liberty interest due process claims under the "stigma or disability" theory were stated in Old Dominion and Kartseva despite the fact that the defamatory statements were not published outside of the government.

-In the absence of a requirement that publication of allegedly defamatory statements outside the agency is necessary to support a liberty interest due process claim, Plaintiff's motion will be granted.
+In the absence of a requirement that publication of allegedly defamatory statements outside the agency is necessary in all circumstances to support a liberty interest due process claim, Plaintiff's motion will be granted.
 A separate order will follow.